 Spend some time evaluating and fine-tuning your running form and mechanics.
 This helps reduce the risk of injury, run faster, and helps you move more efficiently as a runner.
 Think of it like running-specific cross-training.

 Are my feet underneath my hips?
 Does my torso rotate?
 Is my spine straight or rounded?

-To improve your cadence, check out the video below and try the workout yourself!
+To learn more and improve your cadence, check out this video below and try the running workout yourself!

-To find your baseline cadence, run in place and count the number of steps you take in 1 minute.
+To find your baseline cadence, run in place and count the number of steps you take in one minute.